EIP-AGRI Reusable wine

 ➔ A total of 31 OPG members and an extended circle of interested parties

-Cooperatives and companies involved - The practice
+Participating cooperatives and companies - The practice

 • Deutscher Mineralbrunnen eG